graycoreio/daffodil/libs/design/button/README.md

 ## Deprecations
 - `<daff-raised-button>` is deprecated and will be removed in v1.0.0.
 Use the `elevated` property instead.
-- `<daff-underline-button>` is deprecated will be removed in v1.0.0.
+- `<daff-underline-button>` is deprecated and will be removed in v1.0.0.